Docs

 This guide requires the installation of the Shopyflow Webflow App on your Webflow account.
 If you haven't installed it yet, head over to the Webflow Apps Marketplace and add it to your site or to your workspace.

-3. Make sure you transfer your Shopify data to CMS
+3. Make sure you transfer your Shopify data to Webflow CMS

 Getting started